RhizomeDB/spec/README.md

 type CidIndex = Map CID Fact
 ```

 As described in the section on [time], causal relationships are one way of representing order.
-This is the RECOMMENDED ordering mechanism since including hashes a priori implies a happened-after relatiship (assuming no known hash cycles).
+This is the RECOMMENDED ordering mechanism since including hashes a priori implies a happened-after relationship (assuming no known hash cycles).

 Using the "sky is blue" example above, how would that be updated for the evening?